astronomer/docs/astro/alerts.md

 Each Astro alert has a communication channel and a trigger type.
 The communication channel determines the format and destination of an alert, and the trigger type defines what causes the alert trigger.

-### Communication channels

-You can send Astro alerts to the following communication channels

-- Slack
-- PagerDuty
-- Email
-- DAG trigger

-The **DAG Trigger** communication channel works differently from other communication channel types.
-Instead of sending a pre-formatted alert message, Astro makes a generic request through the Airflow REST API to trigger a DAG on Astro.
-You can configure the triggered DAG to complete any action, such as sending a message to your own incident management system or writing data about an incident to a table.

 ### Trigger types

 You can trigger an alert to a communication channel using one of the following trigger types: